sour0v1/sg-client/README.md

    - **State Management:** Managed using React’s state and context APIs, along with TanStack Query for efficient server state management.
    - **Data Fetching:**  Used Tanstack Query(React Query) and Axios.
 ## How to Use
+This project is set up using Vite, a fast build tool and development server, to enhance performance during development.

   #### Clone the Repository:
   `git clone https://github.com/sour0v1/sg-client.git`